-Professor Stuart Rees, Centre for Peace and Conflict Studies, University of Sydney (NSW)
+Professor Stuart Rees, Department of Peace and Conflict Studies, University of Sydney (NSW)

 - Ms Joan Anderson, Public Information Officer, Soka Gakkai International (Japan)

-- Ms Bronwyn Armytage, Intern, Centre for Peace and Conflict Studies (NSW)
+- Ms Bronwyn Armytage, Intern, Department of and Conflict Studies (NSW)

 - Ms Lynda-ann Blanchard, Chair NSW Human Rights Education Committee (NSW)